 - Percutaneous procedures: These procedures help control your pain by destroying an area deep in your skull where nerve branches come together.
-Caregivers will insert a needle and tube through the base of your skull to reach this area.
+Healthcare providers will insert a needle and tube through the base of your skull to reach this area.

 - Peripheral techniques: Peripheral techniques are done to block the nerve impulses that cause your pain attacks.
-Your caregiver may destroy the nerve with alcohol (medicine) injections, or he may freeze the nerve.
+Your healthcare provider may destroy the nerve with alcohol (medicine) injections, or he may freeze the nerve.
 He may also use surgery to remove part of the nerve.

 - Stereotactic radiosurgery: This is also called Gamma Knife surgery.
 Radiation beams are used to remove a blood vessel that is pressing on the nerve.
 You may have some pain relief right away after radiosurgery.
 It may take at least 1 month before you have decreased pain.